aarash709/Weather/README.md

-# About
+# Weather Sample

-Work in progress 🚧 android weather app written entirely in Kotlin and jetpack compose.
-The app is following offline first best practices and fully functional, but may lack some minor features.
+Work in progress [🚧] sample android weather app written entirely in Kotlin and jetpack compose.
+The app is fully functional and following offline first best practices.
+This is not a production ready app[⚠️].
+Contributions are welcomed🫡.

 ## Roadmap